nvmax/FluxComfyDiscordbot/readme.md

 So, are you ready to dive into a world where your words paint pictures?
 Where your imagination knows no bounds?
 Where you can create images you never even knew you could think of?
 Then you're in the right place!
 Let's embark on this exciting journey of AI-powered creativity together!

+## New Updates:
+  * Loras are now monitored and when a new one is detected it will be added to the list of loras on the bot, no need to restart the bot.
+  * Lora list now supports more than 25 loras, theoritically it can support north of 600 loras.
+  * Lora editor
+    * Added active and inactive status, you can now select what ones you want to show with out having to delete them.
+    * Added Jump 5 space buttons, will move the selected lora up or down 5 spaces
+    * Added reset lora this will wipe out all loras(destructive) does not delete your loras in your folder.
+    * Added Huggingface support, you can now download loras from huggingface.

 ## Table of Contents
 1. [Prerequisite](#prerequisite)
 2. [Installation](#installation)